jackfiallos/HotelManagementSystem/server/README.md

 ### Generate cert key files

+Execute the next command

 ```bash
 openssl genrsa -out server.key 2048
 openssl rsa -in server.key -out server.pem -outform PEM -pubout
 ```

-and move the generated files into keys/ folder or whatever you want, just don´t forget to configure the right path.
+Once you have the keys, move the generated files into keys/ folder or whatever you want, just don´t forget to configure the right path.